 Karyotype (chromosome) preparations are available for ca. 4,000 rodent specimens.
 These consist of slides of chromosome preparations and, in some cases, black and white photos and/or 35 mm negatives of chromosome spreads.
 The mammal collection also houses large series of lab-raised specimens from research by F. B. Sumner, R. D. Sage, and W. Z. Lidicker.

 Common uses of the collections include morphological and genetic studies of mammalian systematics, phylogeography, and evolution.
-Specimens in the collection have also served as the basis for studies of epidemiology, parasitology, paleontology, and zooarchaeology, as well as stable isotope studies of ecology and environmental toxicology.
+Specimens in the collection have served as the basis for studies of epidemiology, parasitology, paleontology, and zooarchaeology, as well as stable isotope studies of ecology and environmental toxicology.
 We encourage researchers to visit the MVZ to make use of our mammal collections.
-Under appropriate circumstances we also make loans of specimens to investigators at other institutions.
+Under appropriate circumstances, we also make loans of specimens to investigators at other institutions.
+Investigators interested in specimen loans should review the MVZ's policy (Loan Policy here) and contact the Staff Curator and all three Faculty Curators by email.